chxxpeng/abcc-trader/README.md

         XXXBNB  (Binance Coin)
         XXXUSDT (Tether)

-    All binance symbols are supported.
+    All abcc symbols are supported.

     Every coin can be different in --profit and --quantity.
     If quantity is empty --quantity is automatically calculated to the minimum qty.